Basics of Docker

 What does it mean by an application operating system ?

-Your application typically requires specific versions for your operating system, application server, JDK, and database server, may require to tune the configuration files, and similarly multiple other dependencies.
+Your application typically requires a specific version of operating system, application server, runtime, and database server.
+It may also require configuration files, and multiple other dependencies.
 The application may need binding to specific ports and certain amount of memory.
 The components and configuration together required to run your application is what is referred to as application operating system.

 You can certainly provide an installation script that will download and install these components.
 Docker simplifies this process by allowing to create an image that contains your application and infrastructure together, managed as one component.
 These images are then used to create Docker containers which run on the container virtualization platform, provided by Docker.